patmorin/us/responses-jctb-i.md

 The authors would like to thank both referees for the effort they put into carefully reading the paper and providing detailed feedback that has improved the paper significantly.
 This revision includes a few significant changes:

-The section on bounded genus graphs has been simplified using the recently improved product structure theorem for bounded genus graphs (in which $H$ is now a simple $3$-tree).
+1. The section on bounded genus graphs has been simplified using the recently improved product structure theorem for bounded genus graphs (in which $H$ is now a simple $3$-tree).
 There is no longer any need to deal with an apex vertex in $H$.

-The discussion in the final section was updated to include the fact that there now exists a linear time algorithm for finding product structure in planar graphs.
+2. The discussion in the final section was updated to include the fact that there now exists a linear time algorithm for finding product structure in planar graphs.

-In response to Referee 1's suggestion, we have added a section just before the hardest part of the proof (The Meat).
-In this section, we present the proof for trees and its extension to simple $2$-trees.
+3. In response to Referee 1's suggestion, we have added a section just before the hardest part of the proof (The Meat).
+In this section, we present the proof for trees and its extension to simple $2$-trees, and then explain the additional difficulties that show up for simple $t$-trees, when $t\ge 3$.

-We then explain that, when extending the proof to simple $t$-trees for $t\ge 3$, the additional difficulty comes from the fact that the graph induced by each BFS layer no longer has an $\ell$-ranking that uses $f(\ell)$ colours.

-We conclude by sketching how resolving this requires solving a weighted problem on a bounded diameter graph that can be solved using a separator that induces a graph that can be coloured using the method described in the previous section (The Bread).

 We believe that this section, which adds three pages to the length of the paper (including two half-page figures), greatly improves the readability of the paper.
 The new Figures 2 and 3, we believe, are especially helpful.

-The remainder of this response is a listing of the referee's suggestions and the description of the action we have taken to address each one.
+The remainder of this response is a listing of each referee's suggestions and the description of the action we have taken to address each one.

 # Referee 1